Autism x 2: Transitioning into Adulthood

 A few years ago, I wrote a post about the experience of raising my two children with autism.
 I first wrote this piece from the point of view when my son and daughter were quite young.
 Recently, someone from China contacted me to ask if she could translate the post because it would encourage families and give them hope for the future.

-My children have been out of school for almost two years now and are well into adulthood.
-Marc is about to turn 22 and Julia will be 20 next month.
+My children have been out of school for three years now and are well into adulthood.
+Marc is 23 and Julia is 21.
 I’d like to share where we are now because when your children are younger, it’s hard to imagine what the future will be like for them.
 You feel like things will never change or improve or and you can’t see the results of all your efforts.

 Transitioning to Adulthood

 When I was creating a transition plan for Marc and Julia, I focused on four areas to keep myself from becoming overwhelmed and unfocused.
 The four areas were:

 - Further Education

 I kept in mind that all four of these areas could help build skills toward independent living, create a sense of well-being, and add to enjoyment of life.

 For further education, I looked at Continuing Education courses, the public library (lots of free offerings), courses for people with disabilities at a small university, community based classes, and lectures offered around the city.
 I was able to piece together some great courses that furthered the interests of Marc and Julia.

 Some examples are:

 - health and fitness,